wtracy/bottom-sheet-article/README.md

 ## Conclusion

 Bottom sheets are increasingly common in mobile apps with data-dense UIs.
-They make navigating large amounts of information easier on small screens.
+They make it easier to navigate large amounts of informationon small screens.
 Users are coming to expect them in a wide variety of verticals.

 Gorhom's bottom sheet library is fully-featured and easy to add to your app.
 You can visit the [project website](https://ui.gorhom.dev/components/bottom-sheet/) for more information not included here.